FAQs

 All personal data that NAMA provides will be used by the Central Credit Register to ensure that loans and borrowers are correctly matched.

-NAMA has a legal basis to process this data for this purpose under the Credit Reporting Act and will be commencing this processing on or before 30 September 2018.
+NAMA has a legal basis to process this data for this purpose under the Credit Reporting Act.

 Your personal and credit (or loan information) will be sent by NAMA to the Central Credit Register through the Central Bank of Ireland’s secure reporting channels.
 That information will then be stored securely by the Central Bank of Ireland on the Central Credit Register, where it will be used to create your credit report.
 The Central Bank of Ireland will then be the data controller in relation to any personal data held on the Central Credit Register.